enso-org/enso/doc/design/type-system/type-discipline.md

 8. Re-write and re-section the initial portions of this document.

+Points that need to be accounted for in the 'wishlist' design:

+- Basic types
+- Constrained types
+- Inference
+- Dependent Types
+- Containment/subtyping
+- Dynamic
+- Exception handling
+- Monadic Contexts

 # Steps

 1. Wojciech produces examples of program fragments and the types that should be